awgeezrick/notes-snippets/sql_notes.md

 INNER JOIN B B_alias ON A.pka = B_alias.fka;
 * JOINS
         * Allows you to relate data in one table to the data in other tables
-        * Example with columns from tables A and B wherein there is a primary key (pk…) for each table and a foreign key (fk…) that links to the other table’s primary key
+        * Example with columns from tables A and B wherein there is a primary key (pk...) for each table and a foreign key (fk...) that links to the other table’s primary key
             * SELECT A.pka, A.c1, B.pkb, B.c2
 FROM A
 INNER JOIN B ON A.pka = B.fka;